 Parmesan cheese is a unique food that is dry and hard.
 It is originated in Italy and makes a great addition to most meals.
 Whether you are making pizza, pasta or any other food, parmesan cheese adds an excellent touch.

-The unique thing about this cheese is that it takes between 18 and 36 months.
+The unique thing about Parmesan is that it takes between 18 and 36 months to age.
 Only a small number of cheese manufacturers make parmesan cheese because it takes too long to mature and get ready for consumption.

 However, it is readily available in most stores.
 The only drawback is that it is more expensive than most types of cheese.
 If you do not have parmesan cheese or the money to buy it, you can use other alternatives.

-Sapsago replaces the parmesan cheese perfectly.
+Sap Sago (often misspelled Sapsago) replaces the parmesan cheese perfectly.
 It is low in fat and derived from cow’s milk.
 The milk is skimmed and the end product has a lime green color.
 The taste is spicy with a pungent smell that flavors your food deliciously.
+This cheese is difficult to find, and there is an excellent Swiss brand available from Amazon (we call is Sapsago Amazon):

 If you are on a tight budget and cannot buy Parmesan cheese, go for Pecorino Romano.it is a product of sheep’s milk and has more fat than cheese made from cow’s milk.